Mazhukeer

 Mazhukeer is a village that lies in the Alappuzha district of Kerala in India.
-This village begins from "arattupuzha bridge", which connects Pathanamthitta district and allapuzha district and lies up to a church near Kallissery junction.
+The village begins at Arattupuzha Bridge, which connects Pathanamthitta district and Allapuzha district and lies up to a church near Kallissery junction.
 The Varattar River is the eastern boundary of Mazhukeer.
-Mazhukeer is divided into "Mel Mazukeer" (Upper Mazhukeer) and "Keez Mazukeer" (Lower Mazhukeer).
+Mazhukeer is divided into two wards: Mel Mazukeer, or Mazukeermel (Upper Mazhukeer); and Keez Mazukeer, or Mazukeer (Lower Mazhukeer).